 Hi, I'm Christopher Reck.
 Welcome to Your Mindful Life.
 I’ve been a school teacher for eighteen years, the last twelve as a Lead Practitioner of English language and literature in Secondary schools in the UK.
 Then, about 5 years ago, I discovered mindfulness.
 And it made a difference: in my life and my teaching.
 So I went on to train how to teach it.
 First, with the Mindfulness in Schools Project (MiSP), teaching their Secondary and Primary curriculum, then with the Centre for Mindfulness Research and Practice, Bangor University, so I could teach mindfulness to adults.
 After that I studied with MiSP again, learning to teach their mindfulness programme for teachers, then in the summer of 2018 I trained to deliver a spiral programme called ‘The Present’ that helps primary (elementary) schools introduce mindfulness and well-being in an incremental way, rather than as a separately delivered learning experience, or curriculum.
-This latter training took place at Trigonos in North Wales, with Sarah Silverton (mindfulness teacher, trainer, author and co-author of ‘The Present’) and Helen Marsh (mindfulness teacher, trainer and my own mindfulness supervisor).
+This training took place in beautiful Trigonos, North Wales, with Sarah Silverton.

 Recently I completed a Postgraduate Award in Educational Studies with the Faculty of Education at Cambridge University.
 I based my research on the uses of mindful attention and how it can frame teacher agency and identity.

 Chris Reck is an imaginative and dedicated teacher - but more than that, he is one of the people who understands most deeply how to teach in a way that builds young people's own capacity and confidence as real-life learners - which is surely the pivotal responsibility of 21st century education - any young people who are lucky enough to have Chris as a teacher will be well prepared for life